-Apart from having joined the best coaching for CAT as per your understanding, are you now estimating your chances of success correctly?
+Apart from having strived for your best CAT prep experience as per your understanding, are you now estimating your chances of success correctly?

-To understand what’s the best proxy or indicator of how high your efforts at your CAT Coaching can possibly take you, try and answer the following.
+To understand what’s the best proxy or indicator of how high your efforts at your CAT Prep can possibly take you, try and answer the following.

 Such things don’t happen every day – but they do.
 And when it comes to judging the best for anyone, these act as the reference points.